IMF's Lagarde put under investigation in French fraud case

 The IMF's No. 2 official, David Lipton, an American, would likely take over as acting managing director if Lagarde were not able to perform her duties.

-Tapie, a colourful and often controversial character in the French business and sports world, sued the state for compensation after selling his stake in sports company Adidas to Credit Lyonnais in 1993.
+Tapie, a colorful and often controversial character in the French business and sports world, sued the state for compensation after selling his stake in sports company Adidas to Credit Lyonnais in 1993.

 He claimed the bank had defrauded him after it later resold his stake for a much higher sum.
 Credit Lyonnais, now part of Credit Agricole, has denied wrongdoing.